 Subaru Outback manuals

-Subaru Outback: Before driving your vehicle
+Subaru Outback (BR): Before driving your vehicle

 Before entering the vehicle, remove any snow or ice from your shoes because that could make the pedals slippery and driving dangerous.